Cleary Hedgehog 16"

-Pure biking goodness in a pint-sized package, Cleary Bikes are the perfect single-speed bikes for adventurous young riders.
-Super stable for added confidence for tackling jumps, curbs, etc.
+Pure biking goodness in a pint-sized package, the Hedgehog is super stable for tackling jumps, curbs, etc.

 2017 Hedgehog Updates

 Updated for 2017, the Cleary Hedgehog now comes with an optional low-rise handlebar, versus the standard flat bar, and a reversible wheel to allow for two different gears.